|

 Indefinite Pronouns

-An indefinite pronoun refers to an unknown or undetermined person, place or thing; the identity of the pronoun is not definite.
+An indefinite pronoun refers to an unknown or undetermined person, place or thing.
+They refer to non-specific people, things, or quantities.
+The specific identity of the person or thing is not known or emphasized.

 Indefinite pronouns are used with singular or plural forms of verbs.